CongSon01/boston_housing/README.md

 Test: MSE 26.7880 / RMSE 5.1757
 ```

-In case of lower learning rate, we can observe that the neuron is not able to converge its weights as quickly.
+In case of lower learning rate, we can observe that the neuron is not able to achieve the same measures and weights.

 ```
 Linear regression via gradient descent (learning rate 0.00001)